 At the outbreak of the Second World War I was one of the first people on the scene at an air raid in which the petrol depot in Eastern Dry Dock was bombed and I was responsible for under ground mains for Newport.

-Later I joined the RAF Voluntary Reserve and served all over the world, starting in Cape Roth in Scotland, where I looked after the power station, and later on to Egypt, South Africa and Italy.
+Later I joined the RAF Voluntary Reserve and served all over the world, starting in Cape Wrath in Scotland, where I looked after the power station, and later on to Egypt, South Africa and Italy.

 I did my bit and went back to the electricity board, where I stayed until I retired aged 58.

 I helped during the building of Uskmouth Power Station and Rogerstone Power Station.

 I did the opening of Maindee Baths, I was also there on its 50th birthday and when they closed it.

 That’s why I love talking to children in schools – to give them the first-hand account.
 Then it’s not second-hand knowledge.
 I still do that from time to time and still help the Mayor of Newport out with the charities from time to time.
 I have always done charity work, I am Commander of the Order of St John, and an honorary barker of the children’s charity Variety Club of Great Britain.

 I don’t regret anything in life but I miss my wife.
 We were married nearly 70 years and never had a disagreement.

 Vicki was 92 when she passed away.
 We met while I was in Blackpool, at a party, and I took her out to my first dance in the Tower Ballroom.